vtest/VTest/README.md

 * Detect content of config.h as required

-* Compile vtc_varnish.c and vtc_logexpect.c only if we can find a libvarnishapi installed on the system.
+* Compile vtc_varnish.c and vtc_logexpect.c only if we can find a libvarnishapi installed on the system. (done for meson)

 # NOT-TODO: